prernaadvani/whatsprernacooking/_posts/2021-01-27-potato-bread.md

 ![_config.yml]({{ site.baseurl }}/images/potato bread/bread 5.png)

 * Lightly grease a non stick pan and place the rolled out potato bread.
 Let it cook for a minute or two, and then flip to cook the other side for another minute or two.
-Flip one more time, and add 1/2 teaspoon of oil around the edges of the tortilla and press down with a spatula.
+Flip one more time, and add 1/2 teaspoon of oil around the edges of the bread and press down with a spatula.
 Flip one last time, and add a little more oil if needed.
 Let it cook for a minute and place into a plate when cooked.

 ![_config.yml]({{ site.baseurl }}/images/potato bread/bread 6.png)